kazoo-ansible/kazoo-ansible/README.md

 - Let's Encrypt TLS certificate generation for Monster UI, including support for multiple Monster UI hosts
 - Uses CouchDB instead of BigCouch
-- Uses specific versions of Freeswitch, Kamailio, Kazoo, and Monster UI by default
 - Splits up roles for CouchDB, Freeswitch, Kamailio, Kazoo, Monster UI, and RabbitMQ to allow lots of cluster custimization
 - Publishes roles to Ansible Galaxy to allow easy integration into